Thmsbonte/vinted-frontend/README.md

 ## Overview

-Part-clone of Vinted website realized while learning React.
+Partial clone of Vinted website realized while learning React.
 ⚠️ The website is not complete, in only contains the following pages : ⚠️
 - Home page
 - Article details